-The RFM segment so predicts user behavior and accordingly, marketers can take actions to make the best of these user segments.
+The RFM segment predicts user behavior and accordingly, marketers can take action to make the best of these user segments.
 Here are some basic strategies to be used for different RFM Segments -

 - Champions - Reward these users.
 They promote your products, they can be early adopters for your new launches.

-- Loyal Customers - These user are responsive to your promotions, suggest them higher-value products.
+- Loyal Customers - These users are responsive to your promotions, and you can suggest to them higher-value products.
 Also, ask them for reviews.

-- Recent Users - For new users, make their onboarding experience smooth, provide assistance when needed.
+- Recent Users - For new users, make their onboarding experience smooth and provide assistance when needed.

 - Promising - Make them loyal by creating brand awareness and giving free trials.

-- About To Sleep - User will be lost if not reactivated.
-Recommend them popular products provide discounts for memberships.
+- About To Sleep - The user will be lost if not reactivated.
+Recommend them popular products and provide discounts for memberships.

 - Hibernating - Recommendations products for other categories and provide personalized offers.

-- Lost - Make your presence known by different campaigns.
+- Lost - Make your presence known through different campaigns.

-Let's see how it works on MoEngage dashboard -
+Let's see how it works on the MoEngage dashboard -

 By default App/Site Open is selected as Recency event, Frequency event is selected as 'Same as Recency Event'.
-Monetary event & Revenu Attribute is default set to the Conversion Goal Event and Revenu Attribute defined in general app settings.
+Monetary event & Revenu Attribute is default set to the Conversion Goal Event and Revenu Attribute defined in MoEngage Dashboard > Settings > APP > General.

 Accounts do have an identifier (event attribute) for different currencies.
 This identifier has to be used to filter the monetary events.
-Needlessly to say Recency and frequency events should also be of that specific market or category or business unit for which the monetary event is being analyzed.
+Needless to say, Recency and frequency events should also be of that specific market or category, or business unit for which the monetary event is being analyzed.